Tom Dempsey recommends the following camera gear for on-the-go photographers:

 - mm = millimeters | 10 millimeters = 1 centimeter (cm) | multiply centimeters (cm) by 0.3937 to get inches

-- ILC = Interchangeable Lens Compact = “midsize mirrorless camera” term used above
+- ILC = Interchangeable Lens Compact = “midsize mirrorless camera” term used on Photoseek.com

-- DSLR = Digital Single Lens Reflex = a traditional camera where an optical viewfinder uses a mirror to see through the interchangeable lens
+- DSLR = Digital Single Lens Reflex = a traditional camera where an optical viewfinder uses a mirror to see through an interchangeable lens

 - EVF = Electronic Viewfinder